UniCole/countries-search/README.md

 # Countries of the world
-## Second exam from "John Bryce" college based on: HTML, CSS, Javascript, AJAX
+## The project based on: HTML, CSS, Javascript, AJAX

 ### Project requirements:
 ##### Live server plugin for VScode